Tajikistan

 FSD in Tajikistan

-In 2016, FSD initiated a third project: the remediation of areas contaminated by toxic pesticides left behind from the Soviet era.
+In 2016, FSD initiated a third project in Tajikistan: the remediation of areas contaminated by toxic pesticides left behind from the Soviet era.
 To address the contamination, FSD excavated soil from contaminated areas and transported it to a safe storage location in Vakhsh, which is far from residential areas and water sources.
 In parallel, FSD teams carried out risk education campaigns in villages across Tajikistan that are considered at the highest risk from POP contamination.

 Stories